GA-BEWD-2014/BEWD-2014/00_Install_Fest/PreWork_BEWD.md

 __COMMAND LINE BASICS__

-If you are using a Windows machine, read through the tutorial below.
+If you are using a Windows machine, read through the tutorial below and we'll help you get you up to speed lesson 0.

 If you are using Mac OSX or Linux you can try a few of these commands.

 Before we dive into programming make sure you know are familiar with UNIX commands so you can use your computer like a developer.
 Complete one of the three tutorials below.